Start9Labs/documentation/source/getting-started/connecting.rst

 LAN
 ===

 Connecting to your Embassy over :ref:`lan` has the benefit of being fast!
-It requires using a browser that supports *.local* URLs, which is true for most browsers.
+It requires that your are connected to your home network and using a browser that supports *.local* URLs, which is true for most browsers.

-This option is considered *advanced*, since it requires :ref:`installing and trusting your Embassy's Root Certificate Authority SSL<ssl-setup>` on any phone or laptop you use to connect.
+.. seealso:: :ref:`Installing and trusting your Embassy's Root Certificate Authority SSL<ssl-setup>`